gcallah/JohnGray/papers/callahan.md

 scientific theory...
 But the idea that religion consists of a bunch of discredited theories is itself a discredited theory -- a relic of the 19th century philosophy of Positivism."
 (2028, p.
 9)

+The next variety of atheism that Gray addresses is secular humanism.
+He convincingly argues that the belief in continued human progress, divorced from its Biblical roots, is just the echoing death rattles of our Christian civilization.

+Gray, however, mistakenly forwards the common idea that all cultures without the Bible as their sacred scripture have a cyclical understanding of history.
+As Eric Voegelin wrote:

+"When I devise the program, I was still laboring under the conventional belief that the conception of history has a meeting for Kristin events on a straight line of time is the great achievement of Israelites and Christians... while the pagans... could never rise above the conception of a cyclical time.
+This conventional believe had to be abandoned when I discovered the unilinear construction of history... developed by the end of the third millennium B.C. in the empires of the Ancient Near East."
+(Voegelin 2000, p.
+51)

 ### Feline Philosophy

 In the recent work *Feline Philosophy*, Gray compares the attitude of cats towards the world with that of humans, and finds that, as a